moccalotto/kaos/_rulebook/notes.md

 Move:
     Move MR squares.
+Concentrate:
+    You concentrate on keeping an active spell going.
 Aim (måske advanced):
     Improve your next missle attack against the opponent, provided you fire in the same round.